jjmontesl/awesit/README.md

 Sitetool is a tool to manage website deployments and development.

-It manages information about Joomla deployments and provides methods to backup and deploy Joomla sites across different staging environments.
+It manages information about site deployments and provides methods to backup and deploy sites across different environments.

+Features:

+- Backup and restore files and databases across configured sites.
+- Backup and restore MySQL databases.
+- Manage different site environments (production, staging, development...).
+- Manage (list and delete) backup files and backup storages.
+- Access files locally or through SSH, SFTP, FTP, SFTP...
+- Access files and databases through a PHP helper script.

+(See the Examples section below for more information)

 # Requirements